creativeprojects/resticprofile/README.md

 [![Build Status](https://travis-ci.com/creativeprojects/resticprofile.svg?branch=master)](https://travis-ci.com/creativeprojects/resticprofile)

 # resticprofile
-Configuration profiles for restic backup
+Configuration profiles manager for [restic backup](https://restic.net/)

-This is not production ready, it's only a small script I'm making for my own backups.

-Try [restic](https://restic.net/) and you'll understand why we need a configuration profile wrapper :)
+This is _almost_ production ready: I'll build a PyPi package soon.

+## Requirements

+resticprofile needs python version 3.5 minimum installed on your machine

+It's been actively tested on macOs X and Linux.
+I suspect it's **not** going to work for Windows out of the box.

+## Configuration examples

 Here's a simple configuration file using a Microsoft Azure backend: